aws-powertools/powertools-lambda-typescript/CODING_STANDARDS.md

 Run from the repo root with `-w <workspace>`, or from the package directory:

 - `npm run lint` to check; `npm run lint:fix` to auto-fix (review its changes).
-- `npm run tsc` to type-check source.
-- `npm run build:tests` to type-check tests — CI compiles them separately from running them.
+- `npm run build:tests` to type-check source and tests without emitting — CI compiles them separately from running them. `npm run build` additionally compiles the CommonJS target.

 ## Unit tests